-9 Colour Description Requirements 34 10 Passport Requirements for Foals Born Prior to 2003 34 11 Foal Identification Card (FIC) Requirements for Foals Born in 2003 and onwards 35 Interr national Movement of Thoroughbreds 37 A Australia / New Zealand Travel 37 12 Thoroughbreds Sent Overseas 37 13 Thoroughbreds Arriving in Australia from Overseas 38 14 Broodmares Sent to New Zealand 39 15 Thoroughbreds Arriving in Australia from New Zealand 40 16 Interim Recognition of Imported Thoroughbreds 40
+9. Colour description requirements 34 10.
+Passport requirements for foals born prior to 2003 35 11.
+Foal Identification Card requirements for foals born in 2003 and onwards 35 Inter national movement of Thoroughbreds 37 Αι ustralia / New Zealand travel 37 12.
+Thoroughbreds sent overseas 37 13.
+Thoroughbreds arriving in Australia from overseas 38 14.
+Broodmares sent to New Zealand 39 15.
+Thoroughbreds arriving in Australia from New Zealand 40 16.
+Interim recognition of imported Thoroughbreds 40